Transitional Presidential Council: Authority and mandate

-Reaction
+Reactions to establishment

 Domestic

 The drafters of the agreement rejected the governmental decree on 13 April and called upon the members of the resigning government to publish the original agreement without modification.
 Reactions within Haiti to the announcement of the TPC were mixed, with some Haitians questioning its constitutional legitimacy.
 Shortly after the council's announcement, Jacky Lumarque, rector of Université Quisqueya, described the council as not being a "Haitian-led" solution, calling it a "snake of seven heads".
 He called for a judge of the Court of Cassation to be empowered as unitary acting president, instead.

 Jimmy "Barbecue" Chérizier said his forces would attack any person who accepted appointment to the council.
 Chérizier also invoked a traditional Haitian battle cry to describe the fate that would befall councilors: "Cut off their heads and burn down their houses".
 Chérizier earlier objected to the lack of input his federation, the Revolutionary Forces of the G9 Family and Allies, had had in governance transition talks.
 He also entered into an alliance with another federation of gangs, G-Pèp, to organize plans for armed resistance to any entry of foreign peacekeepers into the country as part of a future transitional arrangement.

 Camille LeBlanc, former Haitian minister of justice, said he welcomed the creation of the council but doubted the ability of such a body to resolve Haiti's political impasse.